A native Angeleno (by way of Taiwan),

 in Sugarbloom’s viennoiserie, desserts, and custom cakes.

-A few questions for Sharon...
+And a few questions for Sharon...

 What's your spirit animal?

 Umm... a dog?
 I'm unconditionally loyal and my long-term memory isn't the greatest.
 And I'll do anything for food.

 What's your guilty pleasure?

 Fried foods, from donuts in the morning to fried chicken at night.

 A heavy-duty, handheld burr mixer...
 I can use it for everything from fixing broken ganache to making soups.

 Mille-feuille.
 I like classic French desserts, but only if done right.
 A good one will have a nice balance of textures.
 There's only a handful of ingredients, which really shows the skill of the creator.

 What’s on your playlist when you’re baking?